Selenga: Watershed

-Selenga River basin

 The Selenga River basin is part of the larger international Arctic Ocean Basin and is located in northern Mongolia.
 A semi-arid region, the basin is 280,000 km2 and is Mongolia's largest basin.
 The basin has two main rivers: the Selenga and the Selenga's tributary, the Orkhon.
 The "major sub-basins are the Egiin, Ider, Orkhon and Tuul river basins" with Lake Baikal occupying 47% of the Selenga River basin.
 The terrain of the basin is dominated "by forest or grassland and is underlain by permafrost" according to an article published in 2003 by Ma et al.

-Selenga River delta and the delta wetlands

 Lobate shaped and 40 km wide, the Selenga River delta is surrounded by marshlands.
 The formation of the delta is dependent on the sediment load carried by the river, with the lake tides having little impact in terms of geographical change.
 The sediment balance of the delta is dependent on physical processes, and this, in turn, affects the geochemical barrier functions of the area.
-During the period of the Irkutsk dam construction (1950–56), there was "increased sediment delivery to the delta" according to an article published in 2017 by Chalov et al.

-The wetlands of the Selenga River delta are classified as a Ramsar site and are found within the administrative region of the Republic of Buryatia.
+During the period of the Irkutsk dam construction (1950–56), there was "increased sediment delivery to the delta" according to an article published in 2017 by Chalov et al. The wetlands of the Selenga River delta are classified as a Ramsar site and are found within the administrative region of the Republic of Buryatia.
 The wetlands support a large number of threatened and endemic species, including over 170 species of bird.
 The area has mean air temperatures of 14 degrees Celsius in July and -19.4 degrees Celsius in January, with floods often occurring in summer after heavy rains.

-Selenge-Orkhon forest steppe

 The Selenge-Orkhon forest steppe is a palearctic ecoregion that is a medium between steppe and taiga.
 The region includes the Orkhon and Selenge river basins, and features scattered forests as well as extensive mountain ranges.
 The mean altitude of the landscape is 800-1200m, with flora like Rosa acicularis found at lower altitudes.
 The area has a dry and humid climate that is influenced by warm winds from the northeast steppe regions.

 River modifications

-Irkutsk Hydroelectric Power station

 The construction of Irkutsk Hydroelectric Power station began in spring of 1950 and was completed on December 29, 1956.
 Built on the Angara River, the station was designed to raise the water level of the Angara River to match the water level of Lake Baikal.
 It would then raise the water level of Lake Baikal by 1.5m.
 The power plant causes water-level fluctuations in Lake Baikal, which in turn causes part of the Selenga Delta to become waterlogged.
 The delta is drained in response to activities at the power station.